thycotic/privman-docs/admin/filters/types/application/user-context.md

 Then set the __All specified conditions must be met__ switch to __Yes__, if __ALL__ conditions must be met.
 Leave the switch set to __No__ to match __ANY__.

-You can also specify, if accounts must be enabled to be targeted.
+You can also specify if accounts must be enabled to be targeted.
 This is an important checkbox to set if specific users have been added.

 ## Cloud

-For Privilege Manager cloud the __User Context Filter via SID__ can be used if (Azure) AD synchronization has not been set up but the SID of the group is known.
+For Privilege Manager Cloud, the __User Context Filter via SID__ can be used if (Azure) AD synchronization has not been set up but the SID of the group is known.
 When creating the filter,

 ![Create User Context Filter via SID](images/user_context_2.png "Create User Context Filter via SID")